HanselGray/NOTES-ARCHIVE/COMPUTER NETWORKS/README.md

 # CHAPTER 3 - PHYSICAL LAYER

 ### 1. CABLES:
 - UTP: cheap, widely used, have weak resistance to noise, short transmission distance (100m - before the need of amplification/repeat)

 - Coaxial: used in TV signal transmission or telephone networks; is being replaced by fiber-optics cable, can be used to link computers of short distance, transmission distance varied (RG11: ~1100m , RG58: ~185m)

-	- Fiber optics: used for long-range transmission; communication in metropolitan networks; connecting routers of ISP; or in backbone part of a LAN;
+- Fiber optics: used for long-range transmission; communication in metropolitan networks; connecting routers of ISP; or in backbone part of a LAN.
+> [!NOTE]
-	  *HAVE HUGE ADVANTAGES over other type of cables: large data rate, small and light, better isolation from electromagnetic environment, much further range of transmission before needing amp/repeat.
+> HAVE HUGE ADVANTAGES over other type of cables: large data rate, small and light, better isolation from electromagnetic environment, much further range of transmission before needing amp/repeat.
+> [!WARNING]
-	  *THE ONLY DISADVANTAGE? : It's FORKIN EXPENSIVE $$$
+> It's FORKIN EXPENSIVE $$$

-2. WIRELESS MEDIA:
+### 2. WIRELESS MEDIA:

 - Data transmission on different frequency band of electromagnetic waves
 - Broadcast, half-duplex: only send or receive at a time
 - Easily affected by environment: reflections, noise/inteference or scattering

-3. DATA ENCODING: (how data/a bit is encoded over a medium)
+### 3. DATA ENCODING: (how data/a bit is encoded over a medium)

 - Forms of encoding : digital/analog <----> digital/analog - total of 4 types
 - Line encoding consideration:
 	 + Clock recovery on receiver side: If the clock recovery is not ideal, then the signal to be decoded will not be sampled at the optimal times.
 This will increase the probability of error in received data.
 	 + DC-component: Encoding should avoid DC-component by having signal mean altitude to be around 0.

     1. NRZ (Non return to zero):